insights-by-lisa/Data-analytics-bootcamp/Week_5_Cloud_Computing_and_Microsoft_Azure/README.md

-A retail pet shop moving from spreadsheets to a centralized Azure data platform.
+A retail pet shop moving from spreadsheets to a centralised Azure data platform.